-The Parish Clerk and Responsible Financial Officer for Seend Parish Council is Mrs Sue Bond
+The Parish Clerk and Responsible Financial Officer for Seend Parish Council is Mr Chris Stirland

 The Clerk works 12 hours a week.
-The hours are spread across the days Monday to Thursday.
-She does not work on Fridays.
-Any phone messages or emails sent on a Friday will be answered on the following Monday.
-Because of the limited hours, always leave a phone message and she will get back to you as soon as possible.
+The hours are spread across the days Monday to Wednesday.
+He does not work on Thursday & Fridays.
+Any phone messages or emails sent Thursday onwards will be answered on the following Monday.
+Because of the limited hours, always leave a phone message and he will get back to you as soon as possible.

 The Role of the Parish Clerk

 The Parish Clerk is employed by the Parish Council (under section 112 (1) of the Local Government Act 1972) to provide administrative support for the council's activities.

 The Clerk to the Parish Council will be the Proper Officer of the Council and as such is under a statutory duty to carry out all the functions, and in particular to serve or issue all the notifications required by law of a local authority's Proper Officer.

 'Proper officer' is a title used in statute.
 It refers to the appropriate officer for the relevant function.
 In town, parish and community councils, the proper officer is normally the clerk.
 In financial matters, the proper officer is known as the Responsible Financial Officer.

 The Parish Clerk’s primary responsibility is to advise the parish council on whether its decisions are lawful and to recommend ways in which decisions can be implemented.
 To help with this, the Clerk may be asked to research topics of concern to the council and provide unbiased information to help the council to make appropriate choices.

 The Clerk must recognise that the Parish Council is responsible for all decisions and that he / she takes instructions from the Parish Council as a body.
 The Clerk is not answerable to any individual councillor - not even the Chairman.
 The Council must be confident that the Clerk is, at all times, independent, objective and professional.